Zeron01/Multiplayer-Turn-based-Arena/README.md

         username: Bob
         username: Billy

-        If bob wants to fight bill, bob would enter "/fight", then bill
+        If bob wants to fight bill, bob would enter "/fight", then "bill"

         bill on his screen would see:
         Would you want to fight bob (y/n)